 Experienced Legal Advocacy Makes A Difference

-Having a criminal record does not have to be a life sentence to your freedom.
-If you have done your time, certain crimes and circumstances may qualify for expungement of your criminal record in Indiana.
+Having a criminal record does not have to be a life sentence restricting your freedom.
+As long as you have served any mandated sentences and paid any levied fines, certain crimes and circumstances may qualify for expungement of your criminal record in Indiana.

-Since 2011, Indiana law has allowed certain crimes to be expunged from a person’s record if the correct conditions are met.
-Even if criminal charges and arrests are acquitted or dismissed, those charges remain a part of your public record.
-Only an expungement can completely remove the incident from your public record.
-Attorney Litany A. Pyle is familiar with current Indiana expungement rules and procedures and can guide clients through the process.
+Since 2011, Indiana law has allowed certain crimes to be removed from a person’s record – if the correct conditions are met.
+Only an expungement can completely erase these crimes from your public record.
+Please notes that even when criminal charges and arrests are acquitted or dismissed, those charges may remain a part of your public record and could require an expungement before they are removed entirely.
+Attorneys Litany A. Pyle and Kyle D. Gobel are both familiar with current Indiana expungement rules and procedures and can guide clients through the process.

 Does Your Case Qualify For Expungement In Indiana?